jnaiman/is542_spring2020/README.md

  * Add in photos of RStudio & label panels
  * Link to Data ag install list?
+ * Add in pedagogy links and general references
+ * Add in "working on" as far as online teaching strategies -- what is currently working and is not

+**Weeks**
  * Week 02
     * A-void notebook

+### Disclaimer

+My background is in astrophysics (hydro simulations) so there will be an abundance of astronomy examples and space jokes.
+You have been warned.